Emperor Xuan of Han: Early reign

 When Emperor Xuan accepted the throne, his son Prince Shi was barely a few months old.
 Prince Shi's mother Xu Pingjun was initially created a consort.
 When it came time to create an empress, the officials largely wanted Emperor Xuan to marry Huo Guang's daughter Huo Chengjun (霍成君) and make her empress.
 Emperor Xuan did not explicitly reject this proposal but issued an order to seek out the sword that he owned as a commoner.
 Getting the hint, the officials recommended Consort Xu as empress, and she was created as such late in 74 BC.
-He initially wanted to create his father-in-law Xu Guanghan a marquess, but Huo opposed, reasoning a eunuch who had suffered castration as a punishment should not be made a marquess.
+He initially wanted to make his father-in-law Xu Guanghan a marquess, but Huo opposed, reasoning a eunuch who had suffered castration as a punishment should not be made a marquess.
 Instead, Xu was given the title of Lord of Changcheng (昌成君).

 In 73 BC, Huo offered to be relieved of his responsibilities as a regent.
-Emperor Xuan declined and ordered that all important matters of the state and the army still be submitted to Huo first, and by appointing him, his affairs will be done, so Huo continued to "talking for him".
+Emperor Xuan declined and ordered that all important matters of the state and the army would still be submitted to Huo first, and by doing this, the Emperor's affairs will be done, so Huo continued to "talking for the Emperor".
 He also gave high positions to Huo's son Huo Yu (霍禹) and grandnephews Huo Yun (霍雲) and Huo Shan (霍山), as well as Huo's sons-in-law Fan Mingyou (范明友) and Deng Guanghan (鄧廣漢).
-In many ways, Emperor Xuan, although now emperor, remained intimidated by the powers of Huo and was always humble before him.
-In that same year, Emperor Xuan restored posthumous titles to his grandparents and parents (although, perhaps out of respect to Emperor Zhao's memory, Crown Prince Ju received the rather unflattering posthumous name "Li" (戾, unrepenting)) and reburied them with honor.
-In 67 BC, he also finally found his maternal grandmother and her family, and he rewarded his grandmother and uncles with riches, and his uncles were created, marquesses.
+In many ways, Emperor Xuan, although now emperor, remained intimidated by the powers of Huo and was always humble in front of him.
+In that same year, Emperor Xuan restored posthumous titles to his grandparents and parents (although, perhaps out of the respect to Emperor Zhao's memory, Crown Prince Ju received the rather unflattering posthumous name "Li" (戾, unrepenting)) and reburied them with honor.
+In 67 BC, he also finally found his maternal grandmother and her family, and he rewarded his grandmother and uncles with riches, and made his uncles marquesses.